 Just like blowing up a dead whale with dynamite, adding extra hardener to resin is a BAD idea.
 Adding extra hardener (or anything else to speed up heat production) is another reason why resin can flash cure.

-⭐️ Pro tip: If you’re in a hurry to finish your project, here are other ways to speed up resin curing.
+⭐️ BONUS: If you’re in a hurry to finish your project, there are other ways to speed up resin curing.

 What can you do to ensure your resin doesn’t flash cure?